(Photo by Mario Mendez/Unsplash)

 The Día de Los Muertos Family Fiesta is being held from 5 p.m. to 10 p.m. at Pop Squires Park.
 Families can browse local vendors and small businesses, and watch the movie Coco.

-Where to see murals in Las Vegas
+8 places to putt-putt in Las Vegas